(Client has requested to not show any images of their device which is why generic images have been used in this blog post.)

-Design electronics, firmware, and casing of a custom Android Advertising Display to facilitate the unique functions of our client’s app.
-The displays are installed on top of supermarket shelves, usually at the check out aisle.
+Design electronics, firmware, and casing of a custom Android Display with integrated cameras to facilitate the unique functions of our client’s app.

 - PCBA Design

 - Custom Android firmware engineering

 - Mechanical Engineering (design of inside case)